If you've read my institutional bio on the main QKI site, you've got the formal version. This is the personal one.

 How I got here

-And what I kept watching was the same thing, over and over: brilliant practitioners with no business behind them, disappearing inside twelve months of certifying.
+And what I kept watching from inside all of this was the same thing, over and over: brilliant practitioners with no business behind them, disappearing inside twelve months of certifying.
 Eventually that pattern got under my skin enough that my brother Jacob and I built Quantum Key Institute to actually fix it.

 The lines I keep coming back to